JuggleTree/game-off-2012/README.md

 ### Gameplay

 The fruit tree grows various fruit from it's **branches** and eventually fall.
 The player must control Sticky to catch the fruit.
 He can throw two fruit together to have them **merge** and increase in point value.
 If there are too many fruit for Sticky to handle, he can toss a few in the basket to lighten the load.
-Sticky will return to the real world when his vision ends after 2 minutes, or if he drops too many fruits!
+Dropping fruit will make his shirt angry!
+Sticky will return to the real world when his vision ends after 2 and a half minutes, or if he drops too many fruits!

 ### Controls